Skycat1983/ascend-the-atlas/README.md

-Ascend The Atlas, a geography based roguelike game that is nowhere near finished, but has a working shell.
+Ascend The Atlas, an unfinished, geography-based roguelike game.

 This project is a geography guessing game with roguelike elements, where players are presented with multiple-choice questions about countries and have to guess the correct answer.